ryan-ribeiro/ryan-ribeiro/README.md

 I try to test a wide range of sensors, coding and communications protocols to develop solutions to the problems of I face.

+I use Java SpringBoot Suite to code Rest APIs to my projects.

 While I primarily program in C, I'm also diving into the world of Java object-oriented programming.

 Feel free to connect with me if you share a passion for Arduino automation solutions, technology, or just want to exchange ideas.
 I'm always open to collaborations and discussions.